rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/uploader-shortcode/index.markdown

   * a custom context, registered via code

 This sets the context in which the media is uploaded.
-If not provided, the uploader assumes the current post type as the context.
+If the context is not provided, the uploader assumes the current post type as the context.
 If BuddyPress is installed, the context is assumed to be the component on the current page.
 If bbPress is installed and user is on a forum, the context is set to the current topic or reply.

-context_id
+#### context_id

   * id of the current post_type (post, page, event, topic, reply, etc)